fisheryv/stewart-calculus-solution-book/README.md

 - **Inconvenient** – Both printed books and PDF documents are difficult to search and navigate

-Therefore, with the encouragement of teachers, I decided to maintain a community version of the solution book based on my own answers.
+Therefore, with the encouragement of teachers, I decided to maintain open source a community version of the solution book based on my own answers.
 The goal is to help calculus learners better understand knowledge points, while also pushing myself to complete all exercise solutions.
 This aligns with the Feynman Learning Method I enjoy – learning by teaching.

 > ⚠️**Warning:**
 >